robertdebock/learn-terraform/BASIC/introduction.md

 ## How

 - Please ask questions when you have them.
-- Please keep your camera on most of the time.
+- Please keep your camera on regularly.
 - If you run into issues, please share your screen to troubleshoot together.
 - A typical chapter has an explanation, exercises and a summary.
-- You can take a break whenever you need to.
+- You can take a break whenever you need to, we'll try to take a break every hour or so.